-The Board of Directors is composed primarily of Directors who are neither management nor employees of the Foundation.
+The Board of Trustees (the "Board") is composed primarily of Directors who are neither management nor employees of the Foundation.
 The Board is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the financial information included in the annual report.
-The Board fulfils these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external auditors.
-The Board is also responsible for recommending the appointment of the Foundation's external auditors.
+The Board fulfils these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external auditor.
+The Board is also responsible for recommending the appointment of the Foundation's external auditor.

-MNP S.E.N.C.R.L., s.r.l is appointed by the Board of Directors to audit the financial statements and report directly to them; their report follows.
-The external auditors have full and free access to, and meet periodically and separately with, both the Board and management to discuss their audit findings.
+MNP LLP is appointed by the Board to audit the financial statements and report directly to them; their report follows.
+The external auditor has full and unrestricted access to, and meet periodically and separately with, both the Board and management to discuss their audit findings and financial reporting matters.

-July 18, 2023
+June 18, 2025